Love I'm Given

-"Love I'm Given" is a song by English singer-songwriter Ellie Goulding, released as the fourth single from Goulding's fourth studio album Brightest Blue, through Polydor Records on 19 August 2020.
+"Love I'm Given" is a song by the English singer-songwriter Ellie Goulding, released as the fourth single from Goulding's fourth studio album Brightest Blue, through Polydor Records on 19 August 2020.
 It was written by Ellie Goulding, Joe Kearns and Jim Eliot.

 Background

 "Love I’m Given is about accepting and being at peace with all the mistakes in your life and realizing you get the same love back you give out.
 The video represents the fight between calm and chaos.
 The Boxing ring is weirdly the place I feel the most pure and in control and the moments gold dress represent getting to a place of ultimate power when you know you are in the most powerful place you can be when you have that kind of revaluation about love and forgiveness."